Skip to content

 Climate emergency

+The climate emergency is the biggest threat facing our countryside and planet.
 The scientific evidence for the changes we can expect is now well documented: changes to the mix and reduction in the diversity of wildlife and habitats; more extreme events such as flooding, low river flows in summer and pressure to build more reservoirs in the uplands.
 The science also suggests that the greatest threat will be to our peat moorlands as the climate that sustains retreats north and west.

 In order to offset the impact of climate change, we must work urgently and nationally to reduce energy use and some of this can be achieved by better planning, including